raashi-p15/SQL-Queries/README.md

-# SQL-Queries
-Writing basic SQL Queries
 <h1>Writing basic SQL Queries</h1>

 <h2>📌Objective</h2>
-Extracting data from one or more tables
+Extracting data from one or more tables<br>
+In this task, I've used a student database with various different tables to dive deep into and gain practical knowledge related to SQL DQL containing a number of diverse statements.

 <h2> 📁 What's in this Repository? </h2>